katefang/watsapp/README.md

 ## Overview

-**Wazzapp**, as you can infer from the name, is an attempted replicate of Whatsapp.
+**Wazzapp**, as you can infer from the name, is an attempted replica of Whatsapp.

 <br>

 ## MVP

-- Users will be able to create chat groups with/without group names
+- User CRUD
-- Users will be able to delete chat groups or leave chat groups.
+- Chat groups CRUD

 <br>